carlitoselmago/twitter_profile_likes_downloader/README.md

 Run ``` python main.py``` it will ask you to give your user and password once If you need to modify your user and password simply delete the file settings.ini

+## Known bugs

+It downloads duplicates of videos to the wrong folders

+## TODO:

+- Move scroll to download all posts
+- Check if already downloaded and skip